ShorelineCrypto/nengcoin/doc/build-unix.md

 cryptographic software written by Eric Young ([eay@cryptsoft.com](mailto:eay@cryptsoft.com)), and UPnP software written by Thomas Bernard.

-# Docker
+# Docker Image

-A docker file for compiling NewEnglandcoin (NENG) in ubuntu 16.04 is provided.
-For pulling down a x86_64 docker image on this docker file can be obtained by below docker commands:
+A docker file "Dockerfile-ubuntu" for compiling NewEnglandcoin (NENG) in ubuntu 16.04 is provided here.
+You can pull down a x86_64 docker image built on this docker file by below docker command:
 ```
  docker pull shorelinecrypto/neng_ubuntu16_x86_64
 ```